How to Write a Cover Letter for a Job (With Examples and Tips)

 Dear Mr. Harland Sanders,

-[Introduction] My name is George Lee, and I am excited to be applying to the Junior Project Manager position at Animax.
+[Introduction] My name is George Lee, and I am excited to be applying for the Junior Project Manager position at Animax.
 I am currently a Project Coordinator at Square Paws, where I have supported several projects successfully to completion.
 I have long admired Animax’s work to improve animal adoption processes and would be delighted to contribute my skills to the team.

 [Body] At Square Paws, I oversaw multiple aspects of running numerous projects.
-I worked closely with the project manager to develop project schedules, ensure team members had the resources they needed to complete their tasks, and coordinated communication with stakeholders on project updates.
+I worked closely with the project manager to develop project schedules, ensured team members had the resources they needed to complete their tasks, and coordinated communication with stakeholders on project updates.
 I am particularly proud of a project to roll out a feature on our app that users could use to book appointments with veterinarians.
 As a complex project that involved multiple stakeholders, it was important to be mindful of the details and listen continuously to feedback from users.
 My efforts to coordinate an early feedback system in a trial period led to the discovery of several bugs and pain points that we fixed for the launch.
-We were able to reduce customer concerns by 80% and ultimately completed the project under budget by $3,000.
+We were able to reduce customer concerns by 80 percent and ultimately completed the project under budget by $3,000.

 [Conclusion] I believe that my past experience, skill set, and passions make me a strong candidate for Animax’s team.
 I hope to hear from you soon.
 Thank you for your time.